eddieqiao23/open-cv-project/README.md

 * Chapter 8 - Used cv2.GaussianBlur to make it easier to process the image (line 29)
 * Chapter 10 - Used Canny Edge Detector with cv2.Canny() (line 30)
 * Chapter 11 - Found contours with cv2.findContours() to find the hands and the numbers (line 33)

+Note: clock10.png is an example of the program messing up.
+It doesn't happpen often, but with clock10, the hour and second hands are on top of each other, which messes it up.